 The ELI program is only for students admitted to a degree program at the University of Hawai‘i.
 Prior to registration, all non-native speakers of English must be evaluated by the institute.
 Based on this evaluation, the ELI provides suitable instruction for those whose English fails to meet the standards determined by the University to be sufficient for the pursuit of full-time studies.
 Students in ELI training take a reduced academic load and should expect to make proportionately slower progress in regular University studies.
 This should be carefully considered by students whose time or financial support is limited.

-A current official transcript from each college or university attended (including any study abroad or exchange programs, summer programs, non-degree work and extension programs) must be submitted directly from each post-secondary school attended to the Graduate Division.
-If submitting with your application, transcripts must be received in institution-sealed envelopes.
-Official transcripts are original documents issued by the college or university that bear the actual signature of the registrar in ink and the embossed seal or official stamp of the issuing institution.
-Transcripts stamped “issued to student,” uncertified, or photocopied will not be used for evaluation.
+A current transcript from each college or university attended (including any study abroad or exchange programs, summer programs, non-degree work and extension programs) must be submitted directly from each post-secondary school attended to the Graduate Division.
 Applicants who are still in U. S. undergraduate programs must submit transcripts after the first quarter or semester of their senior year.
 Note: Transcripts are not required for course work completed at any of the University of Hawai‘i campuses.
 The Graduate Division will obtain UH transcripts on behalf of applicants.

-PhD in Public Health (Community-Based and Translational Research) applicants must submit writing samples that demonstrate aptitude for scholarly writing (e. g., literature review, a report of a needs assessment or evaluation project, a master's thesis, or a published article on a public health topic [not slide shows or case notes]).
+PhD in Public Health (Community-Based and Translational Research) applicants must submit writing samples that demonstrate aptitude for scholarly writing (e. g., literature review, a report of a needs assessment or evaluation project, a master's thesis, or a published article on a public health topic).
 If no examples of your academic or scholarly writing are currently available, the applicant should write a paper as though he/she would submit it for publication in a professional journal.
 The writing sample should:

 - demonstrate conceptual and analytic skills

 - use appropriate and consistent citation and referencing format